Centre for Development Studies

 The Centre for Development Studies (CDS), Thiruvananthapuram, Kerala, India is a premier Social Science research institute.
 It is also a higher education institution providing M.A. course in applied economics and PhD course in economics.
-It is a very reputed institution internationally also.
+The institute is internationally reputed for being a centre for advanced learning in economics.
 Its main objective is to promote research, teaching and training in disciplines relevant to development.